olumidesan/scrabble/DevFlow.md

 - Restructure nasty css-hacked landing page
 - Validate name and game ids
 - Save scores on server and query from there, instead of emitting immediately?
 - Reset config forms on Cancel.
-State has been reset but forms haven't
+State has been reset but forms haven't.
+- Play logs and connection status
+- Remove haphazard definition of axios requests